INSIDE: Ultimate Guide on what to dip in chocolate fountain fondues – including easy fondue recipes!

 - 3 BIG LIST of What to Dip in Chocolate Fountain

-- 4 Best Chocolate Fountain Ideas
+- 4 Best Chocolate Fountain Ideas for Party times!

 - 5 Best Chocolate Fountain Fruit ideas

 - 6 Best Chocolate Fondue Dippers

 - 7 Unusual Things to Dip in Chocolate Fondue!

 - 8 Fun Chocolate Fondue dippers for kids